viamrobotics/docs/docs/components/motor.md

 ### Viam Configuration

 Viam supports a brushed or brushless DC motor with a quadrature encoder within model “gpio.”
-Configuration of a quadrature encoder requires digital interrupts on the board for A and B in addition to the [standard “gpio” model attributes](motor.md#required-attributes).
+Configuration of an encoder requires configuring the encoder [per this document](encoder.md) in addition to the [standard “gpio” model attributes](motor.md#required-attributes).
-Single pin encoders require configuring one digital interrupt.
 Here’s an example config file:

 ![motor-encoded-dc-json](img/motor-encoded-dc-json.png)